Holiday Air Fried Whole Turkey with Gravy

 - Thaw your turkey completely on the inside cavity.
 Remove and giblets and neck bones from the turkey cavity (many times the giblet pack will be tucked under the skin by the neck).
 Pat the turkey dry.

 - Tuck the butter slices and garlic in-between the skin and the turkey breasts.
-Oil the turkey and season with salt and pepper.
+Rub olive oil over the turkey and season with salt and pepper.

 - Place the lower rack in the air fryer and spray with oil.
 Place the turkey breast side down in the air fryer.
 Pour in 1/2 cup of broth over the turkey.
 Place the extender ring and lid on the air fryer.

 - Air Fry the turkey at 350°F for about 2 1/2 to 3 hours.